agubelu/Advent-of-Code-2021/JOURNAL.md

 let sol1 = numbers.windows(2).filter(|x| x[1] > x[0]).count() as u64;
 ```

 In this case, the `u64` cast occurs because the type that I use to represent numeric solutions is `u64`, while `count()` returns `usize`.
-Anyways, I reckon in 64-bit system this should be a no-op.
+Anyways, I reckon in 64-bit systems this should be a no-op.

 We can also use `windows()` for the bigger windows of part 2.
 In this case, my idea was to first get the windows, then map them to their respective sums, and then `window()` again over them to filter and count the pairs.
 This way, I avoid having to sum all 3-windows twice.